-Carolyn was Visiting Associate Professor at Michigan Tech and Penn State in 1988, Visiting Professor at Georgia Tech in 1991, and Visiting Professor at the Federal University of Pernambuco in Brazil in 2007.
+Carolyn was Visiting Associate Professor at Michigan Tech and Penn State in 1988, Visiting Professor at Georgia Tech in 1991, and at the Federal University of Pernambuco in Brazil in 2007.
 She was the Watson Distinguished Visiting Professor at the University of Louisville, Fall 2013.
-She has lectured in Brazil, Canada, Denmark, Great Britain, Italy, Norway, and South Korea.
+She has lectured in Australia, Brazil, Canada, China, Denmark, Finland, Great Britain, Italy, Norway, and South Korea.

 Teaching and Research Interests

 Digital rhetoric • Genre studies • Rhetorical theory • Rhetoric of science and technology • Technical and professional writing